apache/flink/docs/apis/streaming/fault_tolerance.md

 ### Fault Tolerance Guarantees of Data Sources and Sinks

 Flink can guarantee exactly-once state updates to user-defined state only when the source participates in the snapshotting mechanism.
-This is currently guaranteed for the Kafka source and AWS Kinesis Streams source (and internal number generators), but not for other sources.
-The following table lists the state update guarantees of Flink coupled with the bundled sources:
+The following table lists the state update guarantees of Flink coupled with the bundled connectors.

+Please read the documentation of each connector to understand the details of the fault tolerance guarantees.

 <table class="table table-bordered">
   <thead>